aleshaleksey/fansys23/09-races.md

 #### Three template points:
 - Advantage on saves vs one A or S class conditions.
   - A template may grant only 2 condition resistances or immunities per template level.
-- A passive or active (B class) ability with no prerequisites.
 - Remove a necessity (drink or eat).
 - A 60ft (rating: poor, endurance: 2 hours) fly speed.
 Characters that pick this option have a -10ft speed penalty to their climb, walk and swim speeds.
 - A 5ft dig speed.
 Characters that pick this option have a -10ft speed penalty to their climb, walk and swim speeds.